mvysny/vaadin-kotlin-pwa/README.md

 The PWA-related files are registered in the [CustomBootstrapListener](src/main/kotlin/com/vaadin/pwademo/Bootstrap.kt).

-### The UI Components
+### Comparison with Android development

-Now that the PWA thing is sorted out, let's construct the app UI.
+We'll use the Vaadin framework.
 Vaadin framework is component-oriented, which makes it feel familiar to Android developers (since Views are also components).
 Generally you nest your Buttons into a lot of Vertical/HorizontalLayouts, but without the pain Android development typically brings.